projectdx/js-unit-testing-guide/README.md

 • [Back to ToC](#user-content-table-of-contents) •

-### Don't write unit tests for complex user interactions
+### Do not write unit tests for complex user interactions

 Examples of complex user interactions: